cqin5/Documentation/SDLC/Project Versioning.md

 This document describes two approaches of project build versioning, which will help developers keep track of their work and act as a point of reference in communications of features, bugs, tasks and etc.

 ## Server
 Server projects versioning conforms to the [semantic versioning](http://semver.org).
-The gist of is that each version is broken down to three components: `MAJOR`, `MINOR` and `PATCH`.
+The gist of it is that each version is broken down to three components: `MAJOR`, `MINOR` and `PATCH`.
 For server projects, this notation applies not only to public builds, but also in-house testing builds.

 1. `MAJOR` version represents incomptible API changes (i.e. deprecate API support, complete API behavior change, behavior breaking bug fixes)
 2. `MINOR` version represents backward compatible changes (i.e. new features)